 After the gardens we spent a bit of time in the shopping village picking up some last minute bargains.
 I was expecting this area to be quite small but there was so much to look at and so many shops to go in.
 After spending quite a lot the day before I made sure I was a bit more careful with my spending but it really was a great place to do some Christmas shopping.

-Our last stop on the trip was to Middleport Pottery.
+Our last stop on the trip was to Middleport Pottery, where The Great Pottery Throw Down is now filmed.
 The whole place was really beautifully decorated and the lights everywhere made walking around really special and a little bit magical.